So Bad They’re Good: 18 Japanese Puns and Jokes to Make You Groan

-Not only are puns a fun way to break the ice or crack a joke, they provide an excellent way to learn a bit about the Japanese culture and writing system and even to help you memorize the different readings of certain kanji.
+Not only are puns a fun way to break the ice or crack a joke, but they also allow you to learn a bit about Japan’s culture and writing system and even help you memorize the different readings of certain kanji.

-Here’s a list of some of the funniest, cringiest Japanese puns around for your enjoyment.
+Here’s a list of some of the funniest, cringiest Japanese puns for your enjoyment.